Azure/azure-webpubsub/docs/concepts/overview.md

 <a name="event_handler"></a>
 ### Event handler
-Event handler handles the upcoming client events.
-Event handlers need to be registered and configured in the service through portal or Azure CLI beforehand, so that when a client event is triggered, the service can identify if the event is expected to be handled.
+The event handler handles the upcoming client events.
+Event handlers need to be registered and configured in the service through portal or Azure CLI beforehand so that when a client event is triggered, the service can identify if the event is expected to be handled.

 There are two ways for the service to invoke the event handler:
 1. One way is called `PUSH` mode, that the event handler as the server side, exposes public accessible endpoint for the service to invoke when the event is triggered.
 It acts as similar to a **webhook**.
 It leverages HTTP protocol and the detailed protocol is described in [webpubsub.event.handler.http](./webpubsub.event.handler.http.md).
-2. The other way is called `LISTEN` mode, that the event handler starts a duplex connection to the service when the event handler is available, so that the service can invoke the event handler through this duplex connection when the event is triggered.
+2. The other way is called `LISTEN` mode, that the event handler starts a duplex connection to the service when the event handler is available so that the service can invoke the event handler through this duplex connection when the event is triggered.
 The service exposes the `/server` endpoint for the event handler to connect to using a WebSocket connection, following the message protocol defined in [webpubsub.event.handler.proto](./protocols/webpubsub.event.handler.proto).

 <a name="connection_manager"></a>
 ### Connection manager

-Server is by natural authorized.
+The server is by nature an authorized user.
 With the help of *event handler role*, the server knows the metadata of the clients, for example, `connectionId` and `userId`, so it can:
    1. Close a client connection
    2. Add a client to a group
    3. Add clients authed as the same user to a group
    4. Remove a client from a group
    5. Remove clients authed as the same user from a group
    6. Send messages to a client
-   7. Send messages clients belongs to the same user
+   7. Send messages to clients that belong to the same user

 The service also provides two ways for the server to do connection management:
 1. One way is through REST API as defined in [webpubsub.swagger.json](./protocols/webpubsub.swagger.json).

 2. Another way is through the WebSocket connection `/server` endpoint.
-You may have noticed that the *event handler role* handles communication from the service to the server, while *the manager role* handles communication from the server to the service, it is bi-directional and is a perfect fit for the duplex WebSocket connection to `/server` endpoint.
+You may have noticed that the *event handler role* handles communication from the service to the server while *the manager role* handles communication from the server to the service, it is bi-directional and is a perfect fit for the duplex WebSocket connection to `/server` endpoint.
 The message protocol is defined in [webpubsub.manage.proto](./protocols/webpubsub.manage.proto).

 <a name="group_manager"></a>
 ### Group Manager
     1. Publish messages to group
     2. Subscribe to group messages

-The service provides two ways to publish to group, one is through REST API as defined in [webpubsub.swagger.json](./webpubsub.swagger.json), the other is through the WebSocket connection `/server` endpoint with message protocol defined in [webpubsub.manage.proto](./webpubsub.manage.proto).
+The service provides two ways to publish to the group, one is through REST API as defined in [webpubsub.swagger.json](./webpubsub.swagger.json), the other is through the WebSocket connection `/server` endpoint with message protocol defined in [webpubsub.manage.proto](./webpubsub.manage.proto).

 Subscribe to group messages, though, requires a persistent connection from server to service, so that whenever a message publish happens, the server can receive the message immediately.
 That said, when implementing the server protocol, the implementation can choose to only establish the WebSocket connection when the **Subscribe** feature is used.